 In the over-the-counter (OTC) market , virtually every term of option contracts is negotiated, but this greatly reduces liquidity of the option.
 To increase liquidity and trading activity, organized exchanges standardized the terms of option contracts, such as the number of shares that each contract represents, or the strike prices that are allowable.
-Most option contracts traded on exchanges are just called puts and calls, and, in most cases, the trader simply specifies strike price, expiration month, and quantity.
-However, there are some contracts that differ significantly from the standardized options traded on exchanges, but that have terms common enough to warrant their own names, and are grouped under the genus exotic options, contrasting them to the standardized vanilla options, sometimes called more verbosely as plain-vanilla options.
+Most option contracts traded on exchanges are just called puts and calls; the trader simply specifies strike price, expiration month, and quantity.
+However, some contracts differ significantly from the standardized options traded on exchanges, but with terms common enough to warrant their own names, grouped under the genus exotic options, to contrast them from the standardized vanilla options, sometimes called more verbosely as plain-vanilla options.

 Exotic options, traded in the OTC market, are either variations of the simple call and put options traded on organized exchanges, and usually have a European-style exercise option, when the option can only be exercised at or near the end of the contract term, or they are structured products with an optional component.
 Structured products are financial instruments that were created to satisfy a need for hedging under specific circumstances, and usually involves the use of derivatives.

 Most exotic options are foreign-exchange options (aka FX options), and provide better hedging characteristics for certain business activities involving foreign exchange, but may be used by speculators for profit as well.
 Most FX options involve currency pairs where at least 1 of the currencies is a minor currency.
 Some of these options may be extremely volatile because of economic instability or political unrest in the country of the minor currency.
 The following explains the most common exotic options, but is, by no means, a complete list.

 Basket options give the holder the right to receive 2 or more foreign currencies for a base currency for a designated or spot rate.